fi3ework/react-live-route/README.md

 ### livePath

 `livePath` is the path of the page that needs to be hidden.
 The specific rules are the same as `path` props of Route in react-router-v4.
+Use `component` or `render` to

 Example: